fc-io/Scout-REViewer-service/README.md

 - [ ] handle files that are too large – test? low priority
 - [ ] security – should be enough for now since this will be an internal service

+- [x] add viewBox attribute to allow for responsive scaling when added to HTML

 ### Ideas

 - [ ] file uploader
 - [ ] rate limiting
 - [ ] could pipe svg instead of creating a file?
 (Don't think this can be easily done.)